Surajv311/LearningMicroservices/README.md

 **Task10**: Run the businessMicroservice container in 2 different ports.
 And your consumerMicroservice app should be pinging root server of businessMicroservice app in round-robin fashion; In case it dies in 1 port, then redirect all request to other port - This pretty much explains how a simple load balancer would work?

+**Task11**: Setup a NoSQL db like mongo db and health check mongodb service?

 --------------------------------------